 The Metropolitan Transportation Plan (MTP) is a 25-to-30-year vision for the transportation network.
+It can be amended up to three times a year.
 The purpose of the MTP is to ensure that transportation investments in TTCI's MPO area enhance the movement of people and freight efficiently, effectively, and safely.

-Milestone Procedure Public Notification Date Length of Public Comment Kickoff to MTP and Development of Goals & Objectives Once the MTP development process begins, TTCI staff will notify the public.
-N/A Public involvement will be continuous throughout the MTP development process Data Collection & Call for Projects TTCI staff will invite the public to review and comment on identified modal needs.
-Up to 7 days prior to the start of the public comment period 14 Days Environmental Justice Process and Evaluation: Draft Document TTCI staff will bring the document to the public for comment.
-A public meeting will also be held to discuss these items.
-Up to 7 days prior to the start of the public comment period 14 Days Adopt Plan TTCI Staff will bring plan to the Technical Committee and Policy Board for approval.
-Public comment opportunities will be available at both committee meetings.
-6 days prior to Technical Committee meeting A minimum of 7 days, beginning on the date of the Technical Committee meeting and ending at the Policy Board meeting
+Milestone Procedure Public Notification Length of Public

+Date Comment

+Kickoff to MTP and Once the MTP N/A Public involvement

+Development of Goals development process will be continuous

+& Objectives begins, TTCI staff will throughout the MTP

+notify the public. development process

+Data Collection & Call TTCI staff will invite Up to 7 days prior to 14 Days

+for Projects the public to review the start of the public

+and comment on comment period

+identified modal

+needs.

+Environmental Justice TTCI staff will bring Up to 7 days prior to 14 Days

+Process and the document to the the start of the public

+Evaluation: Draft public for comment.
+A comment period

+Document public meeting will

+also be held to

+discuss these items.

+Adopt Plan TTCI Staff will bring 6 days prior to A minimum of 7 days,

+plan to the Technical Technical Committee beginning on the date

+Committee and Policy meeting of the Technical

+Board for approval.
+Committee meeting

+Public comment and ending at the

+opportunities will be Policy Board meeting

+available at both

+committee meetings.